pedrovgs/Renderers/README.md

 Renderers
 =========

 Are you bored of creating adapters again and again each time you have to implement a ListView?

-Are you bored of useing ViewHolders and create getView methods with thousand of lines full of if/else if/else sentences?
+Are you bored of using ViewHolders and create getView methods with thousand of lines full of if/else if/else sentences?

-Renderers it's a library that avoid all the adapter boilerplate needed to create a new adapter and all the spaghetti code that developers used to create following the ViewHolder classic implementation.
+Renderers it's an Android library created to avoid all the Adapter/ListView boilerplate needed to create a new adapter and all the spaghetti code that developers used to create following the ViewHolder classic implementation.

-This library offers you two main classes to extend and create your own render algorithms out of your adapter implementation.
+This Android library offers you two main classes to extend and create your own rendering algorithms out of your adapter implementation.

 Renderers is an easy way to work with android ListView and Adapter classes.
 With this library you only have to create your renderers and declare the mapping between the object to render and the renderer.

 You can find implementation details in this talks:

-[Software Design Patterns on Android Video][4] [Software Design Patterns on Android Slides][5]
+[Software Design Patterns on Android Video][4]

+[Software Design Patterns on Android Slides][5]